Brown Rice vs Whey Protein Powder: Which is Better?

 If you'd like to learn more about other protein powders suitable for those on a plant-based diet, check out my article comparing hemp and pea protein powders

-Calories and Macronutrients per 100 Grams of Brown Rice and Whey Proteins from Myprotein (MP) and Bodybuilding Warehouse (BW)
+Calories and Macronutrients per 100 Grams of Brown Rice and Whey Proteins from Bodybuilding Warehouse, Myprotein, Optimum Nutrition, and Sevenhills*

 If you're interested in other types of protein powders for those on a vegan diet, you might like my article comparing soy protein with whey protein concentrate